riboviz/riboviz/docs/developer/config.md

 Add the parameter and its description to the `helpMessage()` text.

-If the parameter is an optional parameter then, in the block starting with comment `Initialise and validate configuration.`, add a line defining the default value for the parameter.
+If the parameter is an optional parameter then, in the block starting with comment `Initialise and validate configuration`, add a line defining the default value for the parameter.
 For example:

 ```
 params.example_config = 64